chrisdev/carib_stockex_scrapers/readme.rst

         - trade_count
         - traded_value

-* The spider supports parsing a single days data as well as parsing a date range
-  Date Range functionality currently requires pandas but we plan to replace with ``dateutils.rrules``.
+* Date Range crawling functionality requires pandas but we plan to replace with ``dateutils.rrules``.

 * We've done a pipeline to support Django model loading.
 We'd like to